fiee/generic_django_project/tools/README.rst

 * process management with fcgi (obsolete with gunicorn)

   - nginxsite.sh_: start/stop one Django site running on fcgi behind Nginx
-  - websites-init.sh_: start/stop/restart all Django sites (use e.g. as startup script)
+  - websites-init.sh_: start/stop/restart all Django sites (use e.g. as startup script), calls the above

 Some of these functions will migrate to the fabfile sometime...